yudizhangzyd/ISU-StatGen/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 +++

-**We are interested in mathematics, statistics and computing with application to biology.**
+*We are interested in mathematics, statistics and computing with application to biology.*

-We meet on Wednesdays at 3:10 pm this semester (Spring 2020) in 401 Carver Hall, feel free to join us.
+We meet on Wednesdays at 3:10 pm this semester (Spring 2020) in 401 Carver Hall.

+`Schedule:`

+*3/04 - Prof. Amy Toth (EEOB and Entomology)*

+*3/11 - Prof. Zhijun Wu (Mathematics)*

+*3/18 - spring break, no seminar*

+*3/25 - Prof. Matthew ONeal (Entomology)*